meta-company/makex/documents/source/proposals/metrics-server.md

 ---
 # Metrics Server

-Consider exposing metrics over a client/server/http connection.
+Consider exposing metrics over a client/server/http connection (when running as a server).

 ## Metrics Format